AQUAREUM: Non-Equivocating Censorship-Evident Centralized Ledger with EVM-Based Verifiable Execution using Trusted Computing and Blockchain: Implementation

-We have made a proof-of-concept implementation of \name, where we utilized Intel SGX and C++ for instantiation of $\mathbb{E}$, while $\mathbb{S}$ was built on top of Ethereum and Solidity.
-Although \name can be integrated with various VMs running within $\mathbb{E}$, we selected EVM since it provides a Turing-complete execution environment and it is widely adopted in the community of decentralized applications.
+We have made a proof-of-concept implementation of \name, where we utilized Intel SGX and C++ for instantiation of $\mathbb{E}$, while $\mathbb{S}$ was built on top of EVM-compatible blockchain.
 In detail, we utilized OpenEnclave SDK~\cite{open-enclave} and a minimalistic EVM, called eEVM~\cite{eEVM-Microsoft}.
 However, eEVM is designed with the standard C++ map for storing the full state of $L$, which lacks efficient integrity-oriented operations.
 Moreover, eEVM assumes the unlimited size of $\mathbb{E}$ for storing the full state, while the size of $\mathbb{E}$ in SGX is constrained to $\sim$100 MB.
-This might work with enabled swapping but the performance of $\mathbb{E}$ would be significantly deteriorated with a large full state.
-Due to these limitations, we replaced eEVM's full state handling by Merkle-Patricia Trie from Aleth~\cite{aleth}, which we customized to support operations with the partial state. $\mathbb{O}$ and $\mathbb{C}$ were also implemented in C++.
+This might work with enabled swapping but the performance of $\mathbb{E}$ is significantly deteriorated with a large full state.
+Due to these limitations, we customized eEVM and replaced eEVM's full state handling with Merkle-Patricia Trie from Aleth~\cite{aleth}, which we modified to support operations with the partial state. $\mathbb{O}$ and $\mathbb{C}$ were also implemented in C++.

-Our implementation enables the creation and interaction of simple accounts as well as the deployment and execution of smart contracts written in Solidity.
-We verified the code of $\mathbb{S}$ by static/dynamic analysis tools Mythril~\cite{mythrill}, Slither~\cite{slither}, and ContractGuard~\cite{ContractGuard-fuzzer}; none of them detected any vulnerabilities.
-The source code of our implementation will be made available upon publication of our work.
+Our implementation enables the creation and interaction of simple accounts as well as smart contracts written in Solidity.
+We verified the code of $\mathbb{S}$ by static/dynamic analysis tools Mythril~\cite{mythrill}, Slither~\cite{slither}, and ContractGuard~\cite{ContractGuard-fuzzer}.
+The source code of our implementation will be made available upon publication.